'Carol' leads indie movie Spirit Awards nominations

-LOS ANGELES (Reuters) - The lesbian romance “Carol” led the field for Film Independent’s Spirit Awards with six nominations on Tuesday while the Catholic Church sex abuse tale “Spotlight” and the Netflix war thriller “Beasts of No Nation” picked up five each in the opening of the Hollywood awards season.
+LOS ANGELES, Nov 24 (Reuters) - The lesbian romance “Carol” led the field for Film Independent’s Spirit Awards with six nominations on Tuesday while the Catholic Church sex abuse tale “Spotlight” and the Netflix war thriller “Beasts of No Nation” picked up five each in the opening of the Hollywood awards season.

 “Carol,” about a young New York woman who falls in love with an older married woman, will contend for best feature, the top Spirit prize, alongside “Spotlight,” the stop-motion film “Anomalisa,” “Beasts of No Nation,” and “Tangerine,” which is about transgender sex workers.